rakeshbroy/github-slideshow/_posts/0000-01-02-rakeshbroy.md

 ---

 layout: slide
-title: "Welcome to our Rakeshbroy's slide!"
+title: "Welcome to our Rakeshbroy's slide!" tada:

 ---